Hale Park: Saint Mary's Church

-The owners of Hale Park
+Owners

-Thomas Archer (1668-1743) built Hale House in about 1715.
-He was described as a “gentleman architect” as he came from a wealthy aristocratic family.
+Thomas Archer built Hale House in about 1715.
+He was described as a "gentleman architect" as he came from a wealthy aristocratic family.
 He also held a very prestigious and profitable position in the Royal household given to him in 1705 by Queen Anne.
-His father was Thomas Archer (1619-1685) who owned Umberslade Hall and his elder brother was Andrew Archer, the Member of Parliament for Warwickshire.

-He was educated at Trinity College, University of Oxford and travelled abroad extensively.
+He travelled abroad extensively.
 It was during his travels between 1791 and 1795 that he gained some of his architectural ideas.
 On his return he was quickly established as a leading architect and landscape designer.
 His aristocratic upbringing made him particularly appealing to the landed gentry as he belonged to the same world.
-Some of the churches he designed were St.Paul’s Deptford, Birmingham Cathedral, St John's, Smith Square London and St.Mary’s Hale.
+Some of the churches he designed were St.Paul's Deptford, Birmingham Cathedral, St John's, Smith Square London and St.Mary's Hale.

-In 1700 he married Eleanor Archer (not a blood relation) who was the only child of John Archer of Welford Park.
+In 1700 he married Eleanor Archer, the only child of John Archer of Welford Park.
 Thomas remodelled the front of Welford House by adding a storey and constructing the Ionian columns that adorn the front façade.
-Unfortunately his wife died in 1702 and in 1706 he married Ann Chaplin (d.
-1745) the daughter of John Chaplin of Tathwell.
+Unfortunately his wife died in 1702 and in 1706 he married Ann Chaplin, the daughter of John Chaplin of Tathwell.
 The couple had no children so when he died in 1743 he left his property to his nephew Henry Archer.
-He mentions in his will that he wishes to be buried in the monument which he has already built in Hale Church.
-This monument can still be seen today.
-A photo is shown at this reference.

-Henry Archer (1700-1768) was the son of Thomas’s brother Andrew Archer.
+Henry Archer was the son of Thomas's brother Andrew Archer.
 He was a barrister and member of Parliament for Warwick for thirty years.
 In 1743 he married Lady Elizabeth Montagu, daughter of George Montagu, 1st Earl of Halifax.
-The couple had no children so when he died in 1768 he left the house to his nephew Hon.
-Andrew Archer (1736-1778).
-In 1776 he sold the house to Joseph May shortly after Joseph’s return from Portugal.
+The couple had no children so when he died in 1768 he left the house to his nephew Andrew Archer.
+In 1776 he sold the house to Joseph May shortly after Joseph's return from Portugal.